timciep/barbell-planner/README.md

 # Barbell Planner

-Web app to calculate plates, given a barbell weight and a target weight.
+Web app to calculate weightlifting plates to load on a barbell, given a barbell weight and a target total weight.

 <img width="368" alt="image" src="https://github.com/timciep/barbell-planner/assets/2245341/5c956850-cb84-4b05-9925-a51625feb41c">